wa0x6e/cal-heatmap/migrate_from_v3.md

 - Code base rewritten in Typescript, and ESnext (babel transpiled for older browser support)
 - New plugin system to extend/modify calendar capabilities
 - New Template system to use user-created calendar layout
-- All dates handling delegated to MomentJS
+- All dates handling delegated to dayjs
 - Bundles for ESM, UMD
 - Support for D3.js v6 and v7